 - Help your neighbors.
 Offer to pick up ice for them, help them set up tents or load/unload their cars, watch their kids, feed them soup when it’s cold, help them put things back together if their tent blows down in a storm.
 They are likely to do the same for you.
 Pennsic is a community.

 - Try to keep mundanities out of sight.
-Put your watch in your pouch instead of on your wrist, for instance, or cover your cooler with cloth.
+Put your smart watch or FitBit in your pouch instead of on your wrist, for instance, or cover your cooler with cloth.

 - Observe Quiet Hours.
 Everyone likes to party, but remember that there are families with kids, morning people, and some of us who are just plain older.
 Official quiet hours are from 2 am to 7 am.
 If you’re camping in an area with a lot of kids, please consider extending that back to 10 or 11 pm out of courtesy.
 And if a neighbor comes to you and politely asks you to keep it down, try to be gracious and comply.
 That said, some areas of the camp are rowdier than others, and as long as the noise isn’t a nightly thing, try to be tolerant of your neighbors’ partying.
 Non-compliance during Quiet Hours may result in a visit by The Watch, aka Pennsic Security.